-Bluegrass Note: Owensboro, in western Kentucky, is home to the International Bluegrass Music Center and Museum, dedicated to preservation and innovation in bluegrass music.
+Bluegrass Note: Owensboro, in western Kentucky, is home to the Bluegrass Music Hall of Fame and Museum, dedicated to preservation and innovation in bluegrass music.
 (270) 926-7891.
 Just 45 minutes south of Owensboro you'll find the homeplace of Bill Monroe.
 Tour info: (270) 298-0036.

 If you don't even know a clef from a capo or a fret from a fingerboard, can you learn to identify Bluegrass music when you hear it?
 Traditional Bluegrass music will feature acoustic guitar, mandolin, fiddle, upright bass and five-string banjo played in the three-finger picking style made popular by Earl Scruggs.
 As in Jazz, instruments are featured in turn with improvisational solos that show off the virtuosity of the player while the other instruments strum back up.
 The vocals are often close two or three-part harmony.
 Bluegrass singers are likely vocalizing at the upper reaches of their range, perhaps in part because Bill Monroe himself was a tenor.
 It is this intense and evocative vocal style so characteristic of the genre that is known as the "high lonesome sound."

 Make no mistake; musicians can, and do, argue long into the night about the exact differences between Bluegrass music and other styles such as mountain music, old tyme music, country, roots, Americana, grassroots, folk and progressive folk.
 But they all recognize its Kentucky origins.
 The seeds of Bluegrass have been carried far from Kentucky, and continue to take root and flourish in countries all over the world.